GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "Native Messaging"
+title: "Native messaging"
-seoTitle: "Chrome Extensions: Native Messaging"
+seoTitle: "Chrome Extensions: Native messaging"
-date: 2023-02-23
+date: 2023-02-27
-updated: 2023-02-23
+updated: 2023-02-27
-description: How to exchange messages with native applications from your Chrome Extension.
+description: Exchange messages with native applications from your Chrome Extension.
 ---

 Extensions can exchange messages with native applications using an API that is similar to the other [message passing APIs][messaging].
-Native applications that support this feature must register a _native messaging host_ that knows how to communicate with the extension.
+Native applications that support this feature must register a _native messaging host_ that can communicate with the extension.
 Chrome starts the host in a separate process and communicates with it using standard input and standard output streams.

 ## Native messaging host {: #native-messaging-host }

-In order to register a native messaging host the application must install a manifest file that defines the native messaging host configuration.
-Below is an example of the manifest file:
+In order to register a native messaging host the application must save a file that defines the native messaging host configuration.

+An example of the file is as follows:

 ```json
 {